 As the cartilage continues to break down, new bone grows alongside the existing bone in the form of nodes or bony spurs.

-By the time the nodes appear, the fingers may have become stiff and the pain may have lessened.
-Since Heberden’s nodes occur after obvious and serious joint damage, they are often viewed as a marker of advanced osteoarthritis.
+By the time the nodes appear, your fingers may have become stiff, and the pain may have lessened.

 - loss of motion

-Some cases of Heberden’s nodes may be asymptomatic with only mild or very few symptoms.
+Some cases of Heberden’s nodes may be asymptomatic or only cause mild or few symptoms.

 If you have Heberden’s nodes, you may have difficulty performing some tasks that require gripping or pinching, like turning the key in your car’s ignition or uncapping a soda bottle.

 You may feel limited in your daily activities, and it may be hard to complete tasks for work or household chores.

 This can affect your quality of life.
 For some people, it could even lead to the development of a mental health disorder, such as depression and anxiety.